mzuther/EncryptedCloudStorage/README.md

 # Save encrypted data on cloud storage using rclone

+## Introduction

+This document describes a setup to synchronize secret data to cloud storage in a way that the cloud provider does not have access to the original files.
+All files in a local folder (`C:\Non-Cloud`) are read, encrypted on the fly, and stored to a folder that is synchronized by a cloud storage client application such as OneDrive (`C:\Users\<USER>\OneDrive\Personal Data\OneCrypt`).
+Restoring and decrypting files works analogously.

+The cloud storage client application will undertake the actual synchronization, but will never see the decrypted files.
+Encryption keys are stored on the local system - but please take care that the folder they reside in is not inadvertently stored in the cloud!

+With a little effort, this setup can also be modified to synchronize to the cloud directly without using a client application.

 ## General notes

 - save all passwords and salts in a password safe such as [KeePass](https://keepass.info/)!